Wine - The Winemaker's FAQ

 What is the quickest way to make wine?

 The quickest way is to let other people do the hard work for you!
-Buy supermarket grape juice, general purpose wine yeast and granulated sugar, and follow the step by step instructions in my beginner's hub, How to make Wine from Supermarket Grape Juice without buying Special Equipment.
+Buy supermarket grape juice, general purpose wine yeast and granulated sugar, and follow the step by step instructions in my beginner's hub, How to make Wine from Grape Juice.
 This will take 3 to 5 weeks, depending on temperature.
 Beware of Internet recipes for one-week or two-week wine.
 I've never seen one that wasn't seriously flawed.
 I've seen some that were positively dangerous!

 What is the easiest wine to make?

 Still dry table wine.
 Table wine is around 12% alcohol, well within the tolerance of a good wine yeast.
 Dry wines are easier because, when all the sugar is used up, the fermentation stops by itself.
 Sweet wines have to be stopped artificially.
 Strong dessert wines need special techniques to ferment beyond about 14%.
 Sparkling wines need particular care and attention.
 But this is all good news - the easiest wine to make is also the most popular type!